 An AU was Not Rated when the geometric mean was greater than 200 colonies/100ml or greater than 20% of the samples were higher than 400 colonies/100ml.
 Samples were not collected in the same 30 day period.
-This is a category 3a listing not requiring a TMDL.
 These AUs are prioritized for resampling 5 times in 30 days based on classification and available resources.
 Data are reviewed yearly for prioritization.